 However, the startup costs associated with the Philips Hue are more expensive since it requires a “bridge.”
 The bridge serves as the brain of the Philips Hue smart lighting system.
-Alone, the Philips Hue Bridge costs $59.99, making the initial setup of just one Philips Hue light around $110 before taxes and shipping.
-The LIFX A19 is still just $49.99 for initial setup since the bulb stands alone.
+Alone, the Philips Hue Bridge costs Out of stock, making the initial setup of just one Philips Hue light around $110 before taxes and shipping.
+The LIFX A19 is still just $53.99 for initial setup since the bulb stands alone.

 Ultimately, the startup cost of the LIFX smart lights is cheaper.

 Difference #6: Setup – Minimum setup is required overall for both smart light bulbs.
 The Philips Hue, however, does require a few more steps to install since it uses the Hue Bridge.
 The remaining installation is as easy as downloading an app on your smartphone to connect the light bulbs to your smart home.
 Overall, the setup for both bulbs is minimal and does not differ much.